videolan/x265/doc/reST/cli.rst

 	Default 1.0.
 	**Range of values:** 0.0 to 3.0

+.. option:: --hevc-aq

+	Enable adaptive quantization
+	It scales the quantization step size according to the spatial activity of one coding unit relative to frame average spatial activity.
+This AQ method utilizes the minimum variance of sub-unit in each coding unit to represent the coding unit’s spatial complexity.

+.. option:: --qp-adaptation-range

+	Delta-QP range by QP adaptation based on a psycho-visual model.

+	Default 1.0.
+	**Range of values:** 1.0 to 6.0

 .. option:: --aq-motion, --no-aq-motion

 	Adjust the AQ offsets based on the relative motion of each block with